About Riverwest Co-op Grocery & Cafe

-The Riverwest Co-op is community-based, member-owned, and volunteer-run.
-The co-op goes beyond being a grocery store and cafe, providing a genuinely welcoming community that attributes their 14 year success to a business model that is focused on people.
+Riverwest Co-op is dedicated to providing the community with nutritious, wholesome food and supporting local producers along the way.
+The Co-op supports organic farming, urban agriculture, workers' rights, environmental sustainability, and equality.
+Riverwest Co-op is community-based, run by volunteers, and is member-owned.
+The Co-op is a grocery store and cafe, providing a genuinely welcoming community and attribute their success to a business model that is focused on people.

 Vince Bushell, a Board Member and one of the Founding members of Riverwest Co-op says, “The Co-op is important to the Riverwest community for a number of factors.
 It started out as a grassroots effort for people that wanted quality food and more importantly for a place where people can come together, meet, and share our lives.”

 The RE-volv Solar Ambassador Fellows at the University of Wisconsin-Milwaukee (UWM) played an instrumental role in bringing solar to the Riverwest Co-op.
 The Solar Ambassadors reached out to the Co-op to let them know about the opportunity, ran a crowdfunding campaign to raise money to pay for the up-front costs of bringing solar to the Riverwest Co-op and also ran a community engagement campaign to help educate the local community about the importance of renewable energy.